-Many people come to our clinic because they’re frustrated with their weight loss efforts.
+Many people come to my clinic because they’re frustrated with their weight loss efforts.
 Our patients often tell us that they sweat and starve for weeks or months with success at first, but that the weight just comes back.
 Almost everyone is surprised to learn that natural age-related fluctuations in hormones can affect the way their body gains weight and burns fat.

 About Those Hormones

 Hormones are your body’s chemical messengers.
 Hormones play a significant role in nearly every bodily function, from controlling reproduction to regulating sleep.
 Many of these hormones also help control hunger and thirst, and affect the way your body absorbs and uses sugar.

 Insulin, for example, is directly involved with the way your body cells use sugar.
 It facilitates the transport of blood sugar (glucose) from your bloodstream into your body’s cells, where it can be used for energy.